|Mortgage Payment (P&I)|

 |County||Avg.
 Closing Costs||Median Home Value||Closing Costs as % of Home Value|

 Our Closing Costs study assumed a 30-year fixed-rate mortgage with a 20% down payment on each county’s median home value.
 We considered all applicable closing costs, including the mortgage tax, transfer tax and both fixed and variable fees.
 Once we calculated the typical closing costs in each county we divided that figure by the county’s median home value to find the closing costs as a percentage of home value figure.
-Sources: US Census Bureau 2015 5-Year American Community Survey, Bankrate and government websites.
+Sources include the U.S. Census Bureau, Bankrate and government websites.

 Part of your closing costs will go to your mortgage lender.
 These are known as origination fees.
 It includes origination points, commitment fees, document preparation fees (which aren’t charged by all lenders), mortgage broker fee, processing and underwriting.
 Each mortgage lender will charge different amounts depending on its administration.
 If you buy a home with a VA loan, you’ll also pay what’s called a funding fee and a VA appraisal fee.